-Dr. Beatrice Maria Filippi
+Dr Beatrice Maria Filippi

-- Position: University Academic Fellow
+- Position: Associate Professor, MRC-Career Development Fellow

 - Areas of expertise: Brain regulation of metabolic functions

 - Phone: +44(0)113 343 4424

 I joined the University of Leeds in August 2016 to work on insulin signalling in the brain.
 My laboratory studies how insulin in a specific area of the brain called the dorsal vagal complex modulates glucose metabolism and feeding behaviour in normal, obese and diabetic rodent models.

 Before moving to Leeds, I trained at the Toronto General Research Institute, Toronto, Canada under the supervision of Professor Tony Lam where I learned about metabolism and how the brain keeps whole body energy homeostasis.
 Before Toronto, I spent 3 years in the MRC-Protein Phosphorylation Unit, Dundee, UK, under the supervision of Professor Dario Alessi.
 In Dundee, I become an expert in dissecting signalling pathway at the molecular level.
 I did my PhD in Italy at the Consorzio Mario Negri Sud under the supervision of Dr Daniela Corda and with Professor Victoria Allan (Manchester ) as the second supervisor.